JeFawk/JeFawk/README.md

 # Hi, I'm JeFawk! 👨‍💻🍝

 🎮 Game dev, coder, and creative chaos generator from Romania 🇷🇴.
+Along with my amazing waifa **[Frostnight](https://fni.art)** 🎨🖋️—an incredible artist and writer, we create Smol Spaghettorium 🧠🍝.
+Smol Spaghettorium is our chaotic-creative hub where we mix games, art, writing, apps, stickers, and more, into a massive mess of passion projects.
-Married to amazing **[Frostnight](https://fni.art)** 🎨🖋️—an incredible artist and writer.
-I've been crafting games, building worlds, and smashed my CTRL+C CTRL+V keys for nearly 15 years (? 🤔), freelancing full-time, fueled by coffee ☕ and wild-dumb ideas 💡.
+Me personally?
+I've been crafting games, building worlds, and smashed my CTRL+C CTRL+V keys for nearly 15 years (? 🤔).
+Freelancing full-time (mostly working on my own pasta projects) while being fueled by coffee ☕ and wild-dumb ideas 💡.

 ## What I Do
 - 🎮 **Games**: multiplayer whatevers, RPGs, branching stories, and lore-filled worlds, some simple, some unnecessarily complex.